Avwaveaf/BitNews/README.md

 8. Implement **Error Handling** for network-related issues and provide appropriate user feedback.
 9. Maintain **Bottom Navigation** for switching between the main news feed and bookmarked articles.

+## Try the App

+If you want to try the **BitNews** app, simply download the latest release from the [Releases Page](https://github.com/Avwaveaf/BitNews/releases/tag/v1.0.6).

+After downloading the APK, install it on your Android device, and you're ready to explore the latest news!